vanubuntu/VanubISO/README.md

 * Vanubuntu updates are slower when forking an existing mod of Ubuntu.
   Independent development of Vanubuntu scripts make the updating faster.
 * UCR is still configured for an unsupported version of Ubuntu (18.04).

+## Building

+Non-Debian based distros will probably not offer debootstrap, which is required for VanubISO to work.
+This means you'll probably want to build the distro on Debian or Ubuntu.

+Run `vanubuntu.sh` to run the build.